sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 5. Switch on the laminar flow, and fill two washing trays with 10% bleach and three with sterile Milli-Q water; keep the 5 trays in the LAF cabinet to avoid any contamination.
 6. Take the prefilters and rinse both sides under running tap water to remove the obvious dirth that is on the filter.
 Batches of 26 filters are optimal for the trays.
 ------------------------------------------------------------------------------------------------
-**Optional, and recommended if you re-use filters,** is the use of a stomacher device to remove dirth from the filters.
+**Optional, and recommended if filters are re-used between campaigns,** is the use of a stomacher device to remove dirth from the filters.
 Follow steps 7-9 to ensure dirth in the filters is removed (this part is outside the LAF cabinet); if you use the filters for the first time or visible dirth is absent, you can immediately go to step 10;

 7. Place 26 pre-filters in a stomacher plastic bag, and remove excess water from the stomacher bag.
 8. Add 10% bleach to the stomacher bag (not to full).
 Press out as much air as possible and close the top of the bag by folding.
 Leave enough empty space for the bleach to move around when the paddles work or else the bag wil overflow or rip.